Jeff Jarrett: Double J persona and early feuds (1993–1994)

-Jarrett had his first televised match with the WWF on the December 20, 1993 episode of Raw, defeating PJ Walker.
+Jarrett had his first televised match with the WWF on the December 20, 1993, episode of Raw, defeating P.J.
+Walker.
 Jarrett made his pay-per-view debut in January 1994 at the Royal Rumble, entering the Royal Rumble match as the 12th participant and was eliminated less than 90 seconds later by Randy Savage.
 Also at the Royal Rumble, Jarrett participated in attacking The Undertaker and forcing him into the casket, an incident that would be a focal point in Undertaker's rematch later that year.
 Jarrett was scheduled to wrestle in a five vs. five tag match at WrestleMania X, but the match did not take place due to time constraints.
 However, the match did take place on the April 4 episode of Raw, with Jarrett's team winning.
 During this time, Jarrett started having what would be a very long string of matches with Doink (Ray Apollo) during house shows in which he usually won the match.
 Despite getting past Lex Luger by countout in the first round, Jarrett lost in the second round of the 1994 King of the Ring tournament, being pinned by the 1-2-3 Kid.
 Only weeks before SummerSlam, the WWF promoted a match as part of a "rap versus country" rivalry that pitted Jarrett against Mabel who portrayed a rapper.
 There was little buildup for the match until Mabel tried to provoke Jarrett into a fight, but Jarrett simply exited.
 At SummerSlam, Jarrett won the match by pinfall.

-Around this time, Jarrett began a feud with the 1-2-3 Kid's friend, Intercontinental Champion Razor Ramon.
-Jarrett would face both men at Survivor Series, Jarrett's team competed in another five vs. five tag team match, this time with elimination rules.
+Around this time, Jarrett began a feud with the 1-2-3 Kid's friend, WWF Intercontinental Champion Razor Ramon.
+Jarrett would face both men at Survivor Series 1994, Jarrett's team competed in another five vs. five tag team match, this time with elimination rules.
 Jarrett's team lost when all the members of the team including himself were counted out.
 Later during the event, Jarrett once again tried to illegally attack The Undertaker, but this time was stopped by Chuck Norris.
 In January 1995, Jarrett would once again feud with Bret Hart, ultimately losing to Hart on the January 23 episode of Raw.